-- A. Trim compressor: a compressor that is designated for part-load operation, handling the short-term variable trim load of end uses, in addition to the fully loaded base compressor.
+- B. Backup compressors: compressors not used to meet peak compressed air flow loads.
+Backup compressors can be physically connected to the compressed air piping system and can be automatically controlled to turn on if one of the other compressors on the system fails.
+Backup compressors do not normally operate. - C. Online capacity: total combined capacity in actual cubic feet per minute (acfm) of compressed air at a given pressure during times of peak compressed air load. - D. Trim compressor: a compressor that is designated for part-load operation, handling the short-term variable trim load of end uses, in addition to the fully loaded base compressor.
 In general, the trim compressor will be controlled by a VSD, but it also can be a compressor with good part-load efficiency.
-If the trim compressor does not have good part load efficiency broadly across the operating range, then it will take more compressors to meet the Energy Code requirements. - B. Base compressor: the opposite of a trim compressor, a base compressor is expected to be mostly loaded.
-If the compressed air system has only one compressor, the requirements of the Energy Code requires that the single compressor be treated as a trim compressor. - C. Specific power: the ratio of power to compressed air flow rate at a given pressure typically given in units of kW/100 acfm.
-The lower the specific power, the more efficient the compressor is at a given compressed air load. - D. Total effective trim capacity: the combined effective trim capacity of all trim compressors where effective trim capacity for each compressor is the range of capacities in acfm, which are within 15 percent of the specific power at the most efficient operating point.
-This is displayed in Figure 10-42. - E. Largest net capacity increment: the largest increase in capacity when switching between combinations of base compressors that is expected to occur under the compressed air system control scheme.
-See Example 10-54. - F. Primary Storage: tanks or other devices that store compressed air.
+If the trim compressor does not have good part load efficiency broadly across the operating range, then it will take more compressors to meet the Energy Standards requirements. - E. Base compressor: the opposite of a trim compressor, a base compressor is expected to be mostly loaded.
+If the compressed air system has only one compressor, the requirements of the Energy Standards require that the single compressor be treated as a trim compressor. - F. Specific power: the ratio of power to compressed air flow rate at a given pressure typically given in units of kW/100 acfm.
+The lower the specific power, the more efficient the compressor is at a given compressed air load. - G. Total effective trim capacity: the combined effective trim capacity of all trim compressors where effective trim capacity for each compressor is the range of capacities in acfm, which are within 15 percent of the specific power at the most efficient operating point.
+This is displayed in Figure 10-42. - H. Largest net capacity increment: the largest increase in capacity when switching between combinations of base compressors that is expected to occur under the compressed air system control scheme.
+See Example 10-54. - I. Primary Storage: tanks or other devices that store compressed air.
 Also known as an air receiver, they reduce peak air demand on the compressor system and reduce the rate of pressure change in a system.
-As primary storage, these devices are near the air compressors and are differentiated from remote storage that might be near an end-use device. - G. Interconnection Piping: Interconnection piping is considered to be the piping between compressor discharge outlets, conditioning equipment such as dryers and aftercoolers, and often the primary storage receiver prior to delivery to the main header.
-Interconnection piping often connects multiple compressors, as well.
+As primary storage, these devices are near the air compressors and are differentiated from remote storage that might be near an end-use device.